-Candidates will be required to successfully transfer to full PhD status by no later than Month 24 in order to progress on the programme.
+Candidates will be required to submit for the Transfer process by month 18 and successfully transfer to full PhD status by no later than Month 24 in order to progress on the programme.

 The candidate will continue research under the direction of their supervision team and expected to meet with their supervisors at least 10 times per year.